-47 These two lines are also the first two lines of the Catalogue of Women, cf. Fr.
+47 These two lines are also the first two lines of the Catalogue of Women; cf. Fr.
 1.

-EPTA KAI HMEPAI
+EPFA KAI HMEPAI

-1-16 deest C, 1-42 deest ω_4 1-10 ath.
-Praxiphanes Aristarchus Grates, om. libri a Praxiphane Pausania visi
+1-16 deest C, 1-42 deest ω_4

-- (1) Muses, from Pieria, glorifying in songs, come here, tell in hymns of your father Zeus, through whom mortal men are unfamed and famed alike, and named and unnamed, by the will of great Zeus.
-For easily he strengthens, and easily he crushes the strong, easily he diminishes the conspicuous and increases the inconspicuous, and easily he straightens the crooked and withers the manly-high-thundering Zeus, who dwells in the loftiest mansions.
-Give ear to me, watching and listening, and straighten the verdicts with justice yourself1; as for me, I will proclaim truths to Perses. - (11) So there was not just one birth of Strifes after all,2 but upon the earth there are two Strifes.
+Muses, from Pieria, glorifying in songs, come here, tell in hymns of your father Zeus, through whom mortal men are unfamed and famed alike, and named and unnamed, by the will of great Zeus.
+For easily he strengthens, and easily he crushes the strong, easily he diminishes the conspicuous and increases the inconspicuous, and easily he straightens the crooked and withers the proud-high-thundering Zeus, who dwells in the loftiest mansions.
+Give ear to me, watching and listening, and straighten the verdicts with justice yourself; as for me, I will proclaim truths to Perses.

+(11) So there was not just one birth of Strifes after all,2 but upon the earth there are two Strifes.
 One of these a man would praise once he got to know it, but the other is blameworthy; and they have thoroughly opposed spirits.
 For the one fosters evil war and conflict-cruel one, no mortal loves that one, but it is by necessity that they honor the oppressive Strife, by the plans of the immortals.
-But the other one gloomy Night bore first; and Cronus' high-throned son, who dwells in the aether, set it in the roots of the earth, and it is much better for men.
-It rouses even the helpless man to work.
-For a man who is not working but who looks at some other man, a rich one who is hastening to plow and plant and set his house in order, he envies him, one neighbor envying his neighbor who is hastening towards wealth: and this Strife is good for mortals.
-And potter is angry with potter, and builder with builder, and beggar begrudges beggar, and poet poet.
+But the other one gloomy Night bore first; and Cronus' high-